This page includes information on the following topics:

 5) If you will be receiving funding from Fulbright, please confirm with your sponsor contact to which Rice office the check will be mailed.

 Process for Joining Rice University as a Fulbright Scholar

 1) Fulbright scholars apply directly with the Rice University faculty member and/or department of interest.
 The Office of International Students & Scholars (OISS) will partner with inviting department's key contact to facilitate arrival and welcoming process.

-2) Fulbright Visiting Scholar Institutional Response Form is sent to Adria Baker at OISS (email@example.com), who will work in partnership with the inviting department to confirm the details of the visit and complete the form.
+2) Fulbright Visiting Scholar Institutional Response Form is sent to Maria Corcuera at OISS (firstname.lastname@example.org), who will work in partnership with the inviting department to confirm the details of the visit and complete the form.

-3) Inviting department will initiate the administrative process at Rice through the Academic Visitor Portal, which is intended for processing all visitors who are not receiving Rice funding.
+3) Inviting department will initiate the administrative process at Rice through the Visitor Management System (VMS), which is intended for processing all visitors who are not receiving Rice funding.